 Gene E. Robinson, Director

-As one of the Institute’s original theme leaders, I have been a part of the IGB since the beginning, and as I begin my second year it remains an honor to lead an institution of this caliber.
-The state of Illinois invested $75 million in 2003 to fund the construction and start up of the IGB—in under a decade, those costs were more than recouped with external grants and contracts.
-Our scientific productivity and intellectual property output remains strong: In FY2012 we published 216 papers, including 6 in Science and Nature, and made twenty disclosures, three U.S. patent applications and optioned one license.
+As one of the Institute’s original theme leaders, I have been a part of the IGB since the beginning, and it is now an honor for me to lead an institution of this caliber.
+The state of Illinois invested $75 million in 2003 to fund the construction and start up of the IGB—in under a decade, those costs have already been more than recouped with external grants and contracts.
+Our scientific productivity and intellectual property output is getting stronger and stronger: In FY2013 we published 276 papers, including 4 in Science and Nature, made seven disclosures, eight U.S. patent applications and had three patents issued.
+We also saw the launch of the first startup company based on IGB research.
 IGB researchers have developed:

 - A new antibiotic to combat food-borne diseases

 - A new yeast strain that will improve biofuels production

 - A technique to isolate tumor-seeding cancer cells

 - A genome map of the energy crop Miscanthus sinensis